1

 Part 5: Breaking the Chains

-Every one of you, from the most powerful president to the lowliest pauper, is doomed to a life of gradually escalating suffering until it ends in catastrophe.
+Every one of you, from the most powerful president to the lowliest pauper, could be doomed to a life of gradually escalating suffering until it ends in catastrophe.

 But now?
 You live in a world of abundance and nuclear weapons.
 You can feed everyone twice over, but you’d rather burn grain to keep prices high.
 You can cure diseases, but you’d rather sell treatments forever (cured customers don’t come back - bad for quarterly earnings).
 The software running human civilization is 10,000 years out of date, and the bugs are literally killing you.